 Built in 1928, the Huia Water Treatment Plant, in Woodlands Park Road, is nearing the end of its useful life.

-Anyone who is unable to come can email questions to HuiaWTPProject@water.co.nz.
+Anyone who was unable to attend a tour can still email questions and provide feedback to HuiaWTPProject@water.co.nz.

 A question and answer document, compiled following feedback from local residents, is regularly updated and can be found here.